 February 10, 2023

 Authors' Note: The Irish potato famine of 1845-1852, had important repercussions in British North America.
 Initially, we had our own version of the disaster, although it didn't last as long.
 The food-production aspect was confined to the Atlantic island of Newfoundland ("the Rock"), where potato monoculture had provided backup food for a populace (ironically, one-half of Irish descent) who otherwise fed themselves on marine protein (seals and cod).
-But in 1846, both these usual sources failed, and the network for regional food distribution was disrupted by a large fire, then a storm, that lashed the key port of St John's.
-At just this point, the potato blight that had spread northwards through the United States was found to involve the fishing villages (outports) on the island's south shore.
+But in 1846, these usual marine sources failed, the potato-disease gained a foothold, and the network for regional food distribution was disrupted by a large fire, then a storm, that lashed the key port of St John's.
 In the second year, the blight spread to involve the entire island, and the marine resource situation was no better.
 The number of deaths due to starvation, likely many thousands, remains unknown.

 The British governor of the colony, reasoning that the indolence of the island's underclass had offended the Almighty, invoked a period of fasting to appease heavenly powers.
 Fortunately, the next year, the marine resources returned, resolving the crisis.

-Back in Ireland, landlords took advantage, and bought tickets to encourage resourceless tenants to emigrate; their arrival in Canada was anticipated charitably by the public and by local governments, often despite low potential for contribution to the economy.
-But in fact, many refugees were sick ("ship's fever" often equated to dysentery or typhus) on arrival or shortly afterward; in the summer of 1847, an estimated 20,000 died in typhus epidemics that ravaged Montreal and Quebec, as well as settlements in New Brunswick and Ontario.
-The longer term effect on health and other services was devastating for these relatively small recipient towns.
+Back in Ireland, landlords took advantage, and bought tickets to encourage resourceless tenants to emigrate; their arrival in Canada was anticipated charitably by the public and by local governments.
+In fact, many refugees were sick ("ship's fever" often equated to dysentery or typhus) on arrival or shortly afterward.
+In the summer of 1847, an estimated 20,000 died in typhus epidemics that ravaged Montreal, Quebec, and even Toronto.

 In contrast, the U.S. populace may have felt less charitable towards British disaster-victims, and a punitive tax was levied on shipping companies for each passenger.
 Although large numbers of Irish refugees did eventually reach the U.S., Canada bore far more than its share, especially in the acute phase of the disaster.